lino-framework/voga/docs/specs/invoicing.rst

     >>> from lino import startup
     >>> startup('lino_voga.projects.roger.settings.doctests')
-    >>> from lino.api.shell import *
-    >>> #from lino.api.doctest import *
+    >>> from lino.api.doctest import *

 The general functionality for automatically generating invoices is defined in :mod:`lino_cosi.lib.invoicing`.

-On the user-visible level this plugin adds a menu entry :menuselection:`Journals --> Create invoices`, and an action of type
+On the user-visible level this plugin adds

+- a menu entry :menuselection:`Journals --> Create invoices`,

-:class:`StartInvoicing
+and a :class:`StartInvoicing
-<lino_cosi.lib.invoicing.actions.StartInvoicing>` (with a basket as
+<lino_cosi.lib.invoicing.actions.StartInvoicing>`
-icon, referring to a shopping basket) at three places:
+action (with a basket as icon, referring to a shopping basket) at three places:

 - on every *partner* (generate invoices for this partner)
 - on every *course* (generate invoices for all enrolments of this